 Among the various civilizations that existed before the current era, the Celts are among those who had a particularly strong interest in animals which lived in their vicinity.

-If you can compare them with Native Americans, it would be in their respective interests about the actions and behaviour of animals which they regarded as something that carries with it a deeper meaning and symbolism.
+If you can compare them with Native Americans, it would be in their respective interests about the actions and behavior of animals which they regarded as something that carries with it a deeper meaning and symbolism.

-The Celts studied the behaviour of the wren starting the day when it first raised its young.
+The Celts studied the behavior of the wren starting the day when it first raised its young.
 It is quite notable that both the male and female take their own responsibilities in this very significant process.

 Anyone can see the important lesson that one can derive from this observation: both parents can share in the various domestic works and duties.
 Through the wren’s example, we can learn that we should not rely on fixed roles that society has imposed upon the different genders.

 If animals can live in this kind of setting, can we not learn from their example?